Fr0stM0urne/a11y-checker/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Team

-Developed for the 2024 Accessibility Hackathon by:
+Developed for the 2024 Accessibility Hackathon by: [PurSec Lab](https://pursec.cs.purdue.edu/).
-[Your Team Information]

 ## Acknowledgments